bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 3. Provide your Org name in the **Bitrise Organization’s Name** field.![](/img/initiate-single-sign-on.jpg)
 4. Click **Continue with SSO** to log in.
    * If you’re logged in on your SSO provider site, you will be automatically landing on your Bitrise Dashboard.
    * If you’re logged out on your SSO provider site, you will be redirected there to log in.
-After successful login, you will be redirected to your Bitrise dashboard.
+After the successful login, you will be redirected to your Bitrise dashboard.

 {% include message_box.html type="info" title="Expired SAML SSO certificate" content=" If your SAML SSO certificate has expired and you cannot log into Bitrise through SAML SSO, we advise you to contact our Support team, who will be happy to assist you. "%}